syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/olap.md

 The Essential JS 2 package will be included in the project, after the installation process is completed.

-N> The Syncfusion.EJ2.AspNet.Core NuGet package has dependencies, [`Newtonsoft.Json`](https://www.nuget.org/packages/Newtonsoft.Json/) for JSON serialization and [`Syncfusion.Licensing`](https://www.nuget.org/packages/Syncfusion.Licensing/) for validating Syncfusion license key.
+N> The Syncfusion.EJ2.AspNet.Core NuGet package has dependencies, [`Newtonsoft.Json`](https://www.nuget.org/packages/Newtonsoft.Json/) for JSON serialization and [`Syncfusion.Licensing`](https://www.nuget.org/packages/Syncfusion.Licensing/) for validating Syncfusion<sup style="font-size:70%">&reg;</sup> license key.

 **Step 3:** Open `~/Views/_ViewImports.cshtml` file and import the `Syncfusion.EJ2` package.